 The app itself was still a lot of fun to use.
 It was unusual to not be using headphones plugged into my phone but rather the Jammy itself but that added a certain amount of freedom in the same way a wireless pack does!

 Check out some of the Jammy’s tones in the video below

 The Jammy is certainly a fun bit of kit.
 It’s difficult to judge the unit on its guitar functions and expecting it to have the same feel and be as intuitive as a guitar would be unfair.

 It did feel that it has a little way to go as a functional guitar if it was to be used in a studio but then again the Jammy isn’t designed for this.

 It’s intended to be portable, lightweight and for those on the go (and perhaps those heading to a recording session after work who don’t want the stress of transporting a guitar and hard case on a rush-hour train!).

 So taking into account what Jammy are aiming to achieve, this is a really cool piece of kit that is a lot of fun.
 Rather than judging it next to the Fender Jaguar hung up in your studio think of it more as a really intuitive and expressive MIDI controller and you’ll see that there is a lot of potential with the Jammy to create some unique sounds that a MIDI keyboard would be incapable of.

-With the release of the Expressive E keyboard recently, it seems that the next step for MIDI controllers is the idea of finding added ways to colour your sounds and whilst, for example, you won’t get a super-strat-screeching-vibrato-through-a-marshall-stack type tones you will be able to enhance your tracks in a more intuitive way.
+With the release of the Expressive E keyboard recently, it seems that the next step for MIDI controllers is the idea of finding added ways to colour your sounds and while you won’t get a super-strat-screeching-vibrato-through-a-marshall-stack type tones, you will be able to enhance your tracks in a more intuitive way.

 We can definitely see a bright future for Jammy.
 There are a few creases to iron out but what they have created does exactly what is advertised – its portable, lightweight and great fun.

-Use code PRODUCERHIVE when you checkout and get $50 off your purchase.
+Use code UTJQRIE1OI when you checkout and get $50 off your purchase.